 About a month later I tried to play in another city league game and the knee twisted and swelled up again.
 I went to see an orthopedic surgeon, had dye injected in my knee and found out I had indeed torn the medial meniscus.

 This was the old-fashioned knee surgery, a few years before arthroscopic techniques were developed.
 I had a spinal anesthesia and was able to watch the surgery.

 The doctor took out torn pieces and tried to leave as much of the cartilage that seemed to be intact alone.
 I did go through a good therapy program this time and built up the support around my knee.

-During the next two years I continued to experience swelling and pain in my knee.
+During the next two years I continued to experience swelling and pain in my right knee.
 Often times while playing basketball it would pop out of alignment and I would take both hands and pop it back and resume playing.

 Finally the knee became stuck in a straight position.
 I went back to the surgeon and he said there was a piece of cartilage stuck between the bones and that I needed another surgery.

 The second surgery cleaned out all the floating cartilage.
 After another round of therapy I resumed my normal activities that included competitive softball, basketball and jogging a mile 3 times a week.

 I was able to do all the activities with some degree of pain.
 During this time I saw an orthopedic surgeon He ordered an MRI and then he administered a series of hyaluronic acid shots that didn’t help.

 He advised me that everyone has a different pain threshold and that when the pain became too much for me that I should return and consider a knee replacement.

 I decided to live with the pain for the next 15 years.
 As time went on the pain increased and the knee function slowly deteriorated to the point that I could no longer perform once I reached my 50’s.